Volume 33, Issue 3 (10-2024) JGUMS 2024, 33(3): 298-309 | Back to browse issues page

 XML Persian Abstract Print

 1- Department of Preventive and Social Medicine, School of Medicine, Guilan University of Medical Sciences.
-Rasht, Iran , davoudikiakalayeh@gmail.com
+Rasht, Iran.

-3- Trauma Institute, Guilan University of Medical Sciences.
-Rasht, Iran
+2- Guilan Road Trauma Research Center, Trauma Institute, Guilan University of Medical Sciences, Rasht, Iran.

-Background: Older adults are particularly vulnerable to the COVID-19 disease, with a slower immune response and reduced effectiveness.
+Background Older adults are particularly vulnerable to COVID-19, due to slower immune response.

-Conclusion: Due to the increasing number of older adults, special attention should be paid to diabetic and cardiovascular patients, especially men, during epidemics and pandemics.
-It is important to train staff in private hospitals to be prepared for epidemics and to use the referral system at the health service level to reduce the burden of hospital visits.
+Conclusion Special attention should be paid to older patients with diabetes and cardiovascular diseases, especially males, during pandemics.
+It is important to train staff in private hospitals to be prepared for future pandemics and to use the referral system to reduce the burden of hospital admissions.

 Review Paper: Research | Subject: Special